caramelomartins/website/content/essays/2019/12/the-decalogue.md

     - music
 ---

 An album inspired by the Ten Commandments, composed by Sufjan Stevens and performed by Timo Andres.
-It was composed to be performed alongside "a dance work choreographed by Justin Peck that premiered with the New York City Ballet in May of 2017".
+It was composed to be performed alongside "a dance work choreographed by Justin Peck that premiered with the New York City Ballet in May of 2017". <!--more-->

 A continuation of the collaboration between Sufjan Stevens and Justin Peck, started a long time ago, as evidenced by a New Yorker profile [about their collaboration in the world of ballet](https://www.newyorker.com/culture/culture-desk/sufjan-stevens-and-justin-peck-make-a-ballet-about-respect).
 This album hides a lot of intricacy and melodic undertones in its soothing beauty.
 I particularly enjoy its ability to fascinate every time I listen to it.